Christian eschatology: The Last Judgment

 John had earlier written, "Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power" [Rev 20:6].
 Those who are included in the Resurrection and the Rapture are excluded from the final judgment, and are not subject to the second death.
 Due to the description of the seat upon which the Lord sits, this final judgment is often referred to as the Great White Throne Judgment.

 A decisive factor in the Last Judgement will be the question, if the corporal works of mercy were practiced or not during lifetime.
 They rate as important acts of charity.
-Therefore, and according to the biblical sources (Mt 5:31–46), the conjunction of the Last Judgement and the works of mercy is very frequent in the pictorial tradition of Christian art.
+Therefore, and according to the biblical sources (Matt 5:31–46), the conjunction of the Last Judgement and the works of mercy is frequent in the pictorial tradition of Christian art.

 New Heaven and New Earth

 But, in accordance with his promise, we wait for new heavens and a new earth, where righteousness is at home.